UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Contact your ISP if persistent packet loss continues even after you have performed basic troubleshooting on your home equipment.

-💸 Money-Saver: If you are actively renting a modem from your ISP and it is causing recurring issues, politely request a free replacement.
-If you own your equipment and it is over five years old, purchasing a brand-new, energy-efficient modem will likely pay for itself rapidly in both massive performance gains and long-term utility savings.
+If you are actively renting a modem from your ISP and it is causing recurring network issues, politely request a free replacement.
+If you own your equipment and it is over five years old, purchasing an ENERGY STAR certified modem will quickly pay for itself in both massive performance gains and long-term utility savings.

-Experiencing constant packet loss is a massive annoyance that easily disrupts your digital life, but thankfully, it is rarely an unsolvable permanent problem.
-By understanding the foundational mechanics of how your network processes data packets and taking the time to test for underlying stability rather than just raw download speed, you can pinpoint the exact cause of your lag quickly.
-Whether the solution proves to be a routine router restart, diving into your QoS settings, or simply replacing a worn-out cable, implementing these practical steps ensures you secure the seamless, high-quality internet experience you actively pay for.
-Ultimately, keeping your home network modern, efficient, and exceptionally stable saves you valuable time, eliminates daily frustration, and even conserves a bit of unnecessary energy consumption.
+Experiencing constant lag and connection drops is a massive annoyance that easily disrupts your digital life, but thankfully, it is rarely an unsolvable permanent problem.
+By understanding the foundational mechanics of how your network processes data packets and taking the time to test for underlying stability rather than just raw download speed, you can pinpoint the exact cause of your internet woes quickly.
+Whether the solution proves to be a routine router restart, prioritizing your traffic via QoS settings, or simply replacing a worn-out cable, implementing these practical steps ensures you secure the seamless, high-quality internet experience you actively pay for.
+Ultimately, keeping your home network modern, efficient, and exceptionally stable saves you valuable time, eliminates daily frustration, and even conserves a bit of unnecessary energy consumption along the way.

 Frequently Asked Questions About Packet Loss

-It depends entirely on what you are doing online.
-For general web browsing, scrolling social media, or sending simple emails, 1% packet loss is usually completely unnoticeable.
-However, for real-time applications like competitive online gaming or crucial video conferencing, 1% can cause frustrating stuttering, heavy audio dropouts, or game-breaking lag spikes.
-If you heavily rely on your home internet for these sensitive tasks, you should aggressively aim for as close to 0% as possible.
+What is a good packet loss percentage depends entirely on your specific online activity.
+For general web browsing, scrolling social media, or sending simple emails, an acceptable packet loss rate is between 1% and 2%.
+However, for real-time applications like competitive online gaming or crucial video conferencing, even 1% can cause frustrating stuttering and audio dropouts.
+If you rely on your internet for these sensitive tasks, you should aggressively aim for as close to 0% as possible.

-What is the difference between packet loss and latency?
+What is the difference between packet loss and high ping?

-Latency, which is frequently referred to as “ping,” measures the total time it takes for data to travel from your personal device to the distant server and back again.
-High latency simply delays the action, causing a sluggish response.
+High ping, often referred to as latency, measures the total time it takes for data to travel from your personal device to the distant server and back again.
+High ping simply delays the action, causing a sluggish response.
 Packet loss, on the other hand, occurs when the data never arrives at the destination at all.
-While high latency makes a game feel incredibly slow, packet loss causes characters to teleport or freeze entirely.
+While high ping makes a game feel incredibly slow, lost packets cause characters to teleport across the screen or freeze entirely.

 Can a bad Ethernet cable cause packet loss?